yyang/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 You can reorganize child components through the same drag and drop process you use for other objects in your course outline.
-You hover over the element handle on the right side of the screen until the mouse pointer changes to a four-headed arrow.
+You hover over the element handle on the right side of the screen until the mouse pointer changes to a four- headed arrow.
 Then, click and drag the element to the location that you want.

 Furthermore, when you have multiple levels of nesting, you can drag a child component into a different parent component, if both parents are expanded.
 For